-I'm a third year student in the Johns Hopkins Information Security Institute, under the supervision of my advisors Avi Rubin and Matt Green.
+I'm a fourth year student in the Johns Hopkins Information Security Institute, under the supervision of my advisors Avi Rubin and Matt Green.
 This year, I am also a visiting fellow at the Hariri Institute for Computation at Boston University.
 I completed my undergraduate degree in Computer Science and Electrical Engineering, also from Johns Hopkins.
 My primary areas of interest are hardware security, applied cryptography, network security and reverse engineering, but will probably find anything involving security or hardware interesting.
 Except android security.

 Check out the Applied Research in Cryptography group's website.